0R0bin/Python-OC-Lettings-FR/doc/source/usage_guide.rst

 Main Page
 ---------
+Use Case : The user launch the website

 Here you can see two buttons :
     * On the left button "Profiles" you have access to the list of all profiles registered
     * On the right button "Lettings" you have access to the list of all lettings registered